yakasov/HardPlus/README.md

 ## Mobs

 General
-- Mobs now have a follow range of 24 blocks, up from 16
+- Mobs now have a follow range of 24 blocks (from 16)
 - Mobs are willing to take more fall damage to follow a target (roughly 1.25x)
+- Max group spawn size of mobs has been increased to 6 (from 4)
+- The cap on spawns per mob per chunk has been increased to 6 (from 4)
-- The chance for mobs to wear armour has been increased to 95% ^ Piece Number (previously 90% ^ Piece Number)
+- The chance for mobs to wear armour has been increased to 95% ^ Piece Number (from 90% ^ Piece Number)
 - The chance for mobs to wear higher grade armour has been doubled
 - The chance for mobs to have enchanted armour has been increased by 1.5x

+Bogged
+- Can now rarely spawn outside of swamps
+- Regular attack interval decreased to 1.5s (from 1.75s)
+- Hard attack interval decreased to 1s (from 1.25s)

 Cave Spiders
 - Instead of inflicting Poison I for 15 seconds, they now inflict Poison II for 10 seconds